 Nutrition: 418 calories, 20.2 g fat, 2.7 g saturated fat, 215 mg sodium, 54.5 g carbs, 9.3 g fiber, 26.3 g sugar, 8.5 g protein

 Once the water boils, this dish only takes 10 minutes to make.
 It gets better: this healthy dish tastes just like zucchini bread.
-Since this recipe calls for a tablespoon of chia seeds—a nutritious food filled with a blood-sugar stabilizing ratio of protein, fats and fiber — you can be certain this dish will help you full until lunch time.
+Because this recipe calls for a tablespoon of chia seeds—a nutritious food filled with a blood-sugar stabilizing ratio of protein, fats, and fiber—you can be certain this dish will help you full until lunchtime.

 Get the recipe from Oh She Glows.

 Nutrition: 175 calories, 5.7 g fat, 2.4 g saturated fat, 103 mg sodium, 26.2 g carbs, 3 g fiber, 10.1 g sugar, 3.7 g protein